WavyWalk/front-model/README.md

 # What's it
 Adds a model layer to your Typescript based front-end apps (best works with SPA's), providing:
+* Eases out communicating with your API backends
+* Eases building complex SPAs, adding the missing M to your views
 * De/serializing JSON to/from your models, mapping values to defined properties.
 Serializes to multipart encoded form if needed.
-* Eases out xhr communication with server
 * Supports associations.
 Eases handling collections of models.
-* Gives you a validation base.
+* Provides validation base.
 # Why
 The good ol' Models on the front-end is nowadays almost forgotten and unused, we're passing some weekly typed non consistent objects back and forth, we're using some generic stores.
 Let's get to the roots!